 Before starting your test you may want to register individually to HackerRank so that you can make some practice and understand how the platform works.
-Crossover is conducting tests in partnership with HackerRank so you’ll be redirected to this platform right after you click “Star” button for your first test.
-But you must know that questions being asked by Crossover is 100% different than what HackerRank has open to public.
+Crossover is conducting tests in partnership with HackerRank so you’ll be redirected to this platform right after you click the “Star” button for your first test.
+But you must know that questions being asked by Crossover are 100% different than what HackerRank has open to the public.

 Especially taking a good look at Java 7, Nio 2, Java 8 Streams, Lambda Expressions before taking this test can be a great idea.

 Plus, since there’s minor similarity with Oracle Certified Java Developer exams, working on their questions can be a good practice.
-(For example: Integer in Java caches internally by JVM between -127 and +128).
+(For example, Integer in Java caches internally by JVM between -127 and +128).

 2. Stage: Project Development

 This stage is available to candidates who passed 1st stage and expected to be activated in following 3-7 days by the candidate.
-Project scenarios usually requires between 1-5 days but most probably you’ll receive a 3 days scenario.
+Project scenarios usually require between 1-5 days but most probably you’ll receive a 3 days scenario.

-There are several scenarios where system expects you to design and implement a project from scratch or expects you to code review and fix a problematic system.
+There are several scenarios where the system expects you to design and implement a project from scratch or expects you to code review and fix a problematic system.

 There can be scenarios like an Airline Reservation System, Single Sign-On Server, Airport Weather Sensor etc. You’re expected to use recent technology with a proper system design for your scenario.

-Here’s desired outcomes for this stage;
+Here are desired outcomes for this stage;

-- Project High Level Design Document
+- Project High-Level Design Document

 - Project Diagram in any format (Can be UML)

-- Video screencast with your voice in English where you describe your project to hypothetical team mates of yours.
+- Video screencast with your voice in English where you describe your project to hypothetical teammates of yours.